schelterlabs/arguseyes/README.md

-# Argos
+# ArgusEyes

-Argos is a research prototype for an ML CI server, heavily using [mlinspect](https://github.com/stefan-grafberger/mlinspect).
+ArgusEyes is a research prototype for an ML CI server, heavily using [mlinspect](https://github.com/stefan-grafberger/mlinspect).

 ## Example